Edmee Bowles and the Bouviers du Clos des Cerberes

 Maria de Biercee LOSH.57021

-Inga was one of the first Bliss litter, of four, whelped April 21, 1940 .
+Inga was one of the first Bliss litter, of four, whelped April 21, 1940.
 Unfortunately Bliss died in the latter forties, and Dombey went to Miss Bowles.
-The passing of Julius Bliss was a great loss for the Bouvier in America , for he had been one of the breeds most selfless advocates.
+The passing of Julius Bliss was a great loss for the Bouvier in America, for he had been one of the breeds most selfless advocates.
 For Bowles in particular it was a heavy blow, for Bliss had provided her support and encouragement.
-It was to be several years, until '49 or '50, before she began to really get her breeding program established.
+It was to be several years, until '49 or '50, before serious breeding could commence.

-In October of 1946 Bowles acquired a rustic old farm near Collegeville, Pennsylvania outside of Philadelphia .
-The house is several hundred years old, and it's character is a perfect match for that of Bowles herself.
+In October of 1946 Bowles acquired a rustic old farm near Collegeville, Pennsylvania just northwest of Philadelphia.
+The character of this ancient house was a perfect match for that of the woman herself: both were rugged survivors.
 Belco, the last direct link with her European program, died, apparently as preparations to move were underway, and the place has been known as Belco farm to this day.
-For me the place is the very essence of the Bouvier, inhabited by the ghosts of Marius, Jasper and Altair.
-There are pencil sketches of Dombey and Marius at Belco farm, by Miss Bowles, that for me have always represented the spirit of this era.
+For me the place was always the essence of the American Bouvier, inhabited by the ghosts of Marius, Jasper and Altair.
+There were pencil sketches of Dombey and Marius at Belco farm by Miss Bowles, that have always personified the spirit of this era.

-All in all, the later forties and early fifties were incredibly hard; puppies, whole litters, where put down because there was no one to buy this almost unknown breed.
-From 1943 through 1948 only eighteen Bouviers were registered in the United States , an average of only three a year!
-Miss Bowles built the grooming and board business (and bred Poodles, also very successful in the show ring) in order to support the then fragile Bouvier breeding program.
+The later forties and early fifties were incredibly hard; puppies, whole litters, were put down because there was no one to buy this almost unknown breed.
+From 1943 through 1948 only eighteen Bouviers were registered in the United States, an average of only three a year.
+Bowles built a grooming and boarding business (and bred Poodles, also very successful in the show ring) in order to support her then fragile Bouvier breeding program.

 Although the arrival of Edmee Bowles during the Second World War was a precursor of things to come, she was destined to labor in substantial isolation for a number of years.
-After a small flurry of activity during and immediately after the war, the late forties were a sparse time indeed, for in the four years from 1945 through 1948 only a total of seven Bouvier pups were registered.
+After a small flurry of activity during and immediately after the war, the late forties were a sparse time indeed.
+From 1945 through 1948 only a total of seven Bouvier pups were registered.

-Most of the early stock, such as Belco and Bonaparte van Darling- Astrid, was Dutch, although in the late forties Miss Bowles apparently did obtain one or two French bitches.
-Bonaparte, born on the 23rd of April in 1950, was imported by Evert van de Pol, and was later sold to Fred Walsh of the Deewal kennel.
+Most of the early dogs, such as Belco and Bonaparte van Darling-Astrid, had been of Dutch lines, although in the late forties Miss Bowles apparently did obtain one or two French bitches which she was not able to register because the French registration was not recognized by the AKC at that time.
+Bonaparte, born on April 23 in 1950, was imported by Evert van de Pol, and was later sold to Fred Walsh at the Deewal kennel.

 The sale of Wandru had been arranged by Felix Verbanck after extensive correspondence, much of which has come into my hands and provided a great deal of insight into the history of this era on both sides of the Atlantic.
-Wandru had been bred before leaving Europe, but apparently failed to conceive or lost her litter during the 19 day Atlantic passage.
+(Verbanck had the connections to overcome the problem of registering French dogs with the AKC, probably by arranging Belgian registration prior to shipment.)
+Wandru had been bred before leaving Europe, but apparently failed to conceive or lost her litter during the nineteen-day Atlantic passage.
 Perhaps the most notable of her offspring was Si Jolie du Clos des Cerberes, whelped in 1954, who would become the dam of Rostan.

 Rostan was a big dog with excellent type.
 His pedigree is in many ways a summary of American Bouvier history to that point in time: